Marty Seifert: Post-election activities

 Following his endorsement of Emmer at the state convention, Seifert withdrew from the governors' race and served the rest of his term as a state representative, which he had promised would be his last term.
 Following the end of his term, he acquired a real estate license and began selling houses.
 He eventually became the executive director of the Avera Marshall Foundation, raising millions of dollars to construct and equip a new cancer facility for southwest Minnesota.
 At the time, he retained his real estate license and maintains a job as a buyer's agent with Real Estate Retrievers in Marshall.

 In September 2010, he was admitted to a hospital after experiencing pain and shortness of breath, which was revealed to be the result of a fluid buildup in his left lung.

 Following speculation that he may challenge incumbent Democratic Senator Amy Klobuchar in 2012, Seifert posted on his Facebook page on May 9, 2011, that he would not seek the Senate seat.

-Seifert has indicated that he is not interested in running against incumbent US Senator Al Franken, but has not ruled out challenging incumbent Democratic Governor Mark Dayton.
+In 2014 Seifert had indicated that he was not interested in running against incumbent US Senator Al Franken, but did not rule out challenging incumbent Democratic Governor Mark Dayton.